 Inspiration and celebration are the only words needed to describe Refik and his magic.

 Anouk Wipprecht is a Dutch fashion-tech designer and artist, and she sparkled with her stark presentation and charm.
-Her brilliance and ebullient imagination transformed the way humankind wear dress and the sense of attire, evoking an evolutionary step transcending appearance to a futuristic style.
-Her studies began on designing over the human body in different space bubbles such as intimate, personal, social and public space.
+Her brilliance and ebullient imagination transformed the way humankind wears a dress and the sense of attire, evoking an evolutionary step transcending appearance to a futuristic style.
+Her studies began on designing over the human body in different space bubbles such as intimate, personal, social, and public space.
 Spider dress is one of her iconic designs that incorporates robotics to react by its sensors that detects people around and reacts with retractable claws as a mode of protection.
 The smoke dress is another interactive design, that spills smoke from a 3D printed costume, which was showcased and received well with much appreciation.
-Her fashion industry follows behavioral factors that are expressive and sensitive when integrated with robotics as an interface on how to read the social, playful, emotional signals structured around the humankind.
-She discussed in detail about prototyping, open-source, body signals, R&D and collaborations.
-Light, technology and innovation are bringing the idea of dressing and wearing into a creative aesthetic inspiration of tomorrow.
-She believes in DNA mixing with identity, imparting a new notion to our dressing style and our own self perception.
-Body signals do take part in a significant role impacting on the design, as the dress will be in accord to each individual’s mannerism, receiving signs and responding to needs.
-Unicorn shaped headset is another crucial equipment that records the wearer’s observation.
-It is an equipment to understand what is happening through a mohawk shaped model placed along the centre of our head, this also acts as a medical aid.
+Her fashion industry follows behavioral factors that are expressive and sensitive when integrated with robotics as an interface on how to read the social, playful, emotional signals structured around humankind.
+She discussed in detail prototyping, open-source, body signals, R&D, and collaborations.
+Light, technology, and innovation are bringing the idea of dressing and wearing into a creative aesthetic inspiration of tomorrow.
+She believes in DNA mixing with identity, imparting a new notion to our dressing style and our own self-perception.
+Body signals do take part in a significant role in impacting the design, as the dress will be in accord with each individual’s mannerism, receiving signs and responding to needs.
+A unicorn-shaped headset is another crucial piece of equipment that records the wearer’s observation.
+It is equipment to understand what is happening through a mohawk-shaped model placed along the center of our head, this also acts as a medical aid.
 Anouk has genuinely transformed the way humans look up to themselves, and how the new fashion models are going to transform the world with a new lens of expression.

 Value every second of our lives to bring people and conceive knowledge, learn, share and grow together is what ParametricArchitecture has stood for and will stand for.
-The flair and finesse of Hamid and his outstanding amount of hard work and time does reflect in the events that orbit around PA.
-PAACADEMY is the latest venture from PA bringing an exclusive platform to learn new software skills and other topics, a powerful space to learn.
+The flair and finesse of Hamid and his outstanding amount of hard work and time do reflect in the events that orbit around PA.
+PA ACADEMY is the latest venture from PA bringing an exclusive platform to learn new software skills and other topics, a powerful space to learn.